 He was in the world premiere of three of Simon Gray’s plays, acting alongside Alan Bates in Melon, with Felicity Kendall in Hidden Laughter and with Stephen Fry and Rik Mayall in Cell Mates.

 In 1998 he was back at The National playing Mr Sengupta in Tim Supple’s adaptation of Salman Rushdie’s Haroun and the Sea of Stories.
-He later worked again with Tim Supple with the Royal Shakespeare Company in Timon of Athens and Tales from Ovid in 2000 which went to The Young Vic; and he then did a world tour with the RSC of The Servant to Two Masters which included a month at The Kennedy Centre in Washington DC.
+He worked with the Royal Shakespeare Company again in several productions, including Greg Doran's production of Timon of Athens, Tales from Ovid again with Tim Supple in 2000, which went to The Young Vic and later a world tour with the Company in The Servant to Two Masters which played for a month at the famous Kennedy Centre in Washington DC.

 Sam has performed his highly successful one man show of Shakespeare's Sonnets, touring to universities in America, Canada, Germany, Austria, the Czeck Republic, Lithuania, Russia, Belarus, Denmark, Sweden, Norway, Poland and Spain.
 In this country he presented it in the Rose Theatre in London and Shakespeare's Birthplace Trust in Stratford-upon-Avon.